 With my recovery, the issue of rheumatism was ticked off for me.
-My life raced on.
-I just forgot the time with rheumatoid arthritis.
+My life raced on and I just forgot the awful time with rheumatoid arthritis.

 So I did and had to admit to myself: still, my body and my soul remembered the fear of the inflammatory pain, of the exhaustion, of the effects of medication and inflammation, and the frighteningly unpredictable occurring of pain and swelling.
 And again I was afraid of being so ill, feeling so helpless again.

 As I became aware of these thoughts and emotions, I relaxed, and the pulling subsided.

 This „being-aware-of-my-feelings-as-best-as-possible“ today also is a part of my prevention of a new disease.

 The search for meaning in life, for new explanations, dissolution, happiness, success and self-realization, for life wisdom, does not need a sick body, even if the “value of health” is often experienced only through illness and the self-experience can be challenged by the overall pressure of suffering.

 By healing rheumatoid arthritis, I understand the absence of all the discomfort caused by it, which has since allowed me full mobility again.
 This is the reason for me to believe that I choose the right time to begin my HeilÜben-exercises to avoid any irreversible damage.

 That is why today I have got a healthier and more conscious influence on my body than before my healing from RA.

 The overburdening attempt to force me or force something through myself, tensing and even letting my own body into it, made me sick.
 My alternative was to be more friendly with myself, thanks to whom I learned to recognize or relieve excessive tension in good time.
 So I could meet life in a variety of situations with less tension.